Local attorney trying to stop fraudulent adoptions

 ROGERS, Ark.
-(KFTA) — Following yet another report of fraudulent adoptions in Northwest Arkansas, a local attorney is doing everything he can to put a stop to the crime.
+(KNWA) — Following yet another report of fraudulent adoptions in Northwest Arkansas, a local attorney is doing everything he can to put a stop to the crime.

 Since April 2017, the Federal Bureau of Investigation (FBI) has investigated a Springdale woman for fraudulent adoptions.